flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 not ours!
 Libraries all the way, baby!

 This attitude did not develop without reason.
-Many of us came to Clojure after getting burned on magical monolith web app frameworks like Rails, where we ended up spending an inordinate amount of time coming up with hacks for the framework's shortcomings.
+Many of us came to Clojure after getting burned on magical frameworks like Rails, where we ended up spending an inordinate amount of time coming up with hacks for the framework's shortcomings.
 Another "problem" is that Clojure tools like [Luminus](http://www.luminusweb.net/) and the top-rate web dev libraries it bundles provide such a productive experience that frameworks seem superfluous.

-Be that as it may, I'm going to make the case for why the community's dominant view of frameworks -- specifically, web frameworks, since that what I'm most familiar with -- needs revision.
-To explain why, I'll first define _framework_ in a way that I hope you'll find both novel and satisfying.
-Then I'll explain the benefits frameworks bring to you as an individual developer and to the broader Clojure ecosystem.
-Lastly, we'll engage in some techno-futurism and dream up some ways that Clojure is uniquely suited to creating a kick-ass framework.
+Be that as it may, I'm going to make the case for why the community's dominant view of frameworks needs revision.
+Frameworks are useful.
+They should not all universally eat shit.
+To convince you, I'll start by explaining what a framework is.
+I have yet to read a definition of _framework_ that satisfies me, and I think a lot of the hate directed at them stems from a lack of clarity about what exactly they are.
+Are they just libraries?
+Do they have to be magical?
+Is there some law decreeing that they have to be more trouble than they're worth?
+All this and more shall be revealed.

+I think the utility of frameworks will become evident by describing the purpose they serve and the ways they serve that purpose.
+I also think that the description will clarify what makes a _good_ framework, and provide some diagnostic criteria for why some frameworks end up hurting us.
+My hope is that you'll find this discussion interesting and satisfying, and that it will give you a new, useful perspective not just on frameworks but on programming in general.

+Frameworks have second-order benefits, and I'll cover those too.
+They make it possible for an ecosystem of reusable components to exist.
+They make programming fun.
+They make it easier for beginners to make stuff.

+Last, I'll cover some ways that I think Clojure is uniquely suited to creating kick-ass frameworks.

 ## What is a Framework?